About The Program

 Where you'll study

-Courses for this program are held at a study center complex that houses classrooms, a computer lab, a library, and a resource center where you can pick up mail and use WiFi.
+Courses for this program are held at a study center complex that houses classrooms, a computer lab, a library, and a resource center where you can pick up mail and use Wi-Fi.
 The building sits deep within a courtyard off of the rue du Faubourg St. Antoine, a street formerly famous for interior designers and furniture factories.
 One of the city’s most vibrant and diverse areas, the neighborhood is home to the Opéra Bastille and the historical Place de la Bastille.
 Unattached to a university, the city of Paris itself is incorporated into coursework as a “living laboratory” with site visits, local cultural activities, and lectures from prominent scholars based in the area.
 You will find Paris to be a fascinating mix of cultures with many layers where the old and the new intersect on a daily basis.
-Within easy reach of metro stops, train stations, and bus lines, the UC Center offers convenient and quick access to all of the city and its suburbs.
+Within easy reach of metro stops, train stations, and bus lines, the study center offers convenient and quick access to all of the city and its suburbs.

 TRIPS AND ACTIVITIES